Isadore/snapcraft_prison_utils/README.md

 - Inventory stack percentage tracker (Emerald and Diamond)
 * Slicing Pickaxe Timer
   - Automatically detects slicing action by recording number of items updated in the players inventory by the server at once
-  - Stores timer on client restart
+  - Stores timestamp to disk in case client restarts

 **Custom Bar Graphics:**